 TGbn editor: Please update this clause in DCN 25/1091 to update Mode Specific Parameters field for DBE as shown below.

+The Mode Specific Parameters field for DBE is as defined in Figure 9-aax6 (Mode Specific Parameters field for DBE format).